Chandrayaan-3 Mission: Significant Discoveries by Pragyan Rover

 The appellation “Shiv Shakti” is a composite term derived from the amalgamation of the Hindu deity Shiva and the Sanskrit lexeme denoting potency or authority.
 The selection of this symbol was made with the intention of symbolizing the resilience and resolve exhibited by the Indian populace and the ISRO team in their remarkable accomplishment.

-pragyan rover - chandrayaan 3
+pragyan rover - Chandrayaan 3

 The Vikram lander and the Pragyan rover are presently operational at the Shiv Shakti Point.
 The rover is engaged in the exploration of the lunar surface and the acquisition of data, while the lander is fulfilling the role of facilitating communication and navigation assistance.
 The data acquired during the Chandrayaan-3 mission would facilitate scientists in enhancing their comprehension of the lunar south pole and its prospective resources.